captionpoint/captionpoint-plays/!archives/PASSION.md

 ## FOSCA:
-I WISH THAT I COULD LOVE YOU…<br>
+I WISH THAT I COULD LOVE YOU…"<br>
 Please…

 ---

-I KNOW THAT I’VE UPSET YOU.<br>
+"I KNOW THAT I’VE UPSET YOU.<br>
 I KNOW I’VE BEEN UNKIND.

 ---

-I WANTED YOU TO VANISH FROM SIGHT,<br>
+"I WANTED YOU TO VANISH FROM SIGHT,<br>
 BUT NOW I SEE YOU IN A DIFFERENT LIGHT.

 ---

-AND THOUGH I CANNOT LOVE YOU,<br>
+"AND THOUGH I CANNOT LOVE YOU,<br>
 I WISH THAT I COULD LOVE YOU.

 ---

-FOR NOW I’M SEEING LOVE<br>
+"FOR NOW I’M SEEING LOVE<br>
 LIKE NONE I’VE EVER KNOWN,

 ---

-A LOVE AS PURE AS BREATH,<br>
+"A LOVE AS PURE AS BREATH,<br>
 AS PERMANENT AS DEATH,<br>
 IMPLACABLE AS STONE.

 ---

-A LOVE THAT, LIKE A KNIFE,<br>
+"A LOVE THAT, LIKE A KNIFE,<br>
 HAS CUT INTO A LIFE<br>
 I WANTED LEFT ALONE.

 ---

-A LOVE I MAY REGRET,<br>
+"A LOVE I MAY REGRET,<br>
 BUT ONE I CAN’T FORGET.

 ---

-I DON’T KNOW HOW I LET YOU<br>
+"I DON’T KNOW HOW I LET YOU<br>
 SO FAR INSIDE MY MIND,

 ---

-BUT THERE YOU ARE AND THERE YOU WILL STAY.<br>
+"BUT THERE YOU ARE AND THERE YOU WILL STAY.<br>
 HOW COULD I EVER WISH YOU AWAY?<br>
 I SEE NOW I WAS BLIND.

 ---

-AND SHOULD YOU DIE TOMORROW,<br>
+"AND SHOULD YOU DIE TOMORROW,<br>
 ANOTHER THING I SEE:

 ---

-YOUR LOVE WILL LIVE IN ME.
+"YOUR LOVE WILL LIVE IN ME.

 ---

 I remain always… <br>
-Your Giorgio.
+Your Giorgio."

 ---